Archives of Traditional Music

 Join the Friends of the Archives of Traditional Music.
 We are grateful for IU donors, whose support allows us to continue to grow and serve as one of the most important archives of ethnographic sound and audiovisual materials in the United States.

-Updated information on library services during the suspension of in-person classes due to COVID-19 (Coronavirus).
+Up-to-date information on modified library services due to COVID-19.

 Thanks to the work of scholars Xavier Vatin and Cassio Nobre, and funding from the Brazilian Ministry, 1,000 copies of a 2 CD-set and catalogue describing the recordings held at IU Libraries Archives of Traditional Music have been distributed to Afro-Brazilian religious communities.
 A second volume was released in October 2019, featuring 4 CDs, a catalog, and the new documentary film.